v8/v8.dev/src/features/dynamic-import.md

 ```

 :::note
 **Note:** The previous example uses the `.mjs` extension to signal that it’s a module rather than a regular script.
 On the web, file extensions don’t really matter, as long as the files are served with the correct MIME type (e.g. `text/javascript` for JavaScript files) in the `Content-Type` HTTP header.
+The `.mjs` extension is especially useful on other platforms such as [Node.js](https://nodejs.org/api/esm.html#esm_enabling) and [`d8`](/docs/d8), where it’s a convenient way to indicate to the runtime that your code is a module.
+We’re using the same extension here for consistency across platforms and to clearly make the distinction between modules and regular scripts.
 :::

 This syntactic form for importing modules is a *static* declaration: it only accepts a string literal as the module specifier, and introduces bindings into the local scope via a pre-runtime “linking” process.
 The static `import` syntax can only be used at the top-level of the file.